 North Fork summer camps starting in mid-June

-Most North Fork summer programs begin in July, but if you need a camp sooner, here are some great options that open in mid-June.
+Most North Fork summer programs begin in July, but if you need a camp sooner, here are some options that open in mid-to-late June.
 Kids from toddlers to teens can spend early summer with farm animals, explore the aquarium, try water sports, or pick up a tennis racket.

 Keep in mind that early sessions fill up fast, and some already have waitlists.
 If you find a camp that works for your family, contact them soon.